hongd13/hongd13.github.io/README.md

 BSc in CS | Aston University | Birmingham | Jun 2023

+## Competitions

+Aston Hackathon | Runner-up | 2020
+    *   Collaborated with a team to perform a mock penetration test on a website, identifying and reporting key security vulnerabilities.
+    *   Completed algorithmic programming challenges, demonstrating problem-solving and coding proficiency.

 ## Projects

 > Here are some of my projects I think you might be interested in.